 Volquartsen does not currently provide a suppressor-compatible version, but maybe that will change in the future.
 However, a compensator version is available.
 Also, you can enhance your 10/22’s appearance with its sleek black and silver finish.

 Currently, there are two versions of the Volquartsen available for sale, one that measures sixteen inches (the standard length) and another, much more expensive version that measures eighteen and a half inches.

 The Volquartsen is one of the highest quality aftermarket Ruger 10/22 barrels in existence.
 There are few, if any, barrels on the market that will improve the accuracy of your 10/22 as much as this one.

-- Very rigid and durable thanks to carbon fiber steel
+- Made of durable and lightweight carbon fiber steel build

 - Different barrel length options available